mastixstudio/mastixstudio/IntroductionToAAD.md

 The sensitivities derived from AD represent how the function's output changes in response to variations in each input, but it's important to understand that the sensitivities are calculated at a specific set of input values.
 The sensitivities, therefore, offer a snapshot of the function's behavior at a particular input point.

-## Mixed-Mode: AD Flexible and Efficient AD in MASTIX Studio
+## Mixed-Mode AD: Flexible and Efficient AD in MASTIX Studio

 While the foundational principles of AD are powerful, a straightforward implementation might not deliver the performance required for high-frequency, large-scale computations.
 MASTIX ALM Studio pioneers a cutting-edge approach that blends Forward Mode AD and AAD to enhance efficiency and offer more versatile analytics—*Mixed-Mode AD* (MMAD).